790gradml/gradML/info/class_policy.md

 - Mini-projects: 20%
 - Midterm exam: 25%
 - Final exam: 35%
+The grade-assignment cutoffs will be *no lower than*: A - 90%, B - 80%, C - 70%.

 Exams:
 - The midterm exam will be on Thursday October 24, 7PM - 9PM. <br>